Chassis No: 12267R

 The power was transmitted through a four-speed gearbox with synchromesh on second, third and top.
 The result surely exceeded all expectations and a Rapide caused a sensation wherever one appeared, drawing attention to its potency with its twin chrome exhausts sprouting from the bonnet sides.
 The Rapide was narrow, low and accelerated fast with a top speed that exceeded 100mph.
 Only 25 were built.

-This car was ordered on the 23rd July 1937 and delivered on 22nd October.
+This car was ordered from the Lagonda’s London agent, Keevil and March on the 23rd July 1937 and delivered on 22nd October.
 It was finished in an attractive colour scheme with green paint, matching leather and with fawn hood and tonneau covers.
-The car’s first owner, Mr. S Baker of 39 Davies Street, W1 was clearly a man of great taste.
+The car’s first owner, Mr. S. Baker of 39 Davies Street, W1 was clearly a man of great taste.
 The car is offered today in the same livery.

 The cars second owner was Norman Kimmersley of Bristol and the third owner was a Mr. J. Stone of Hampstead and then Ken King owned the car for a number of years until 1956.

-Work was completed in 1986 and the car was shipped to San Diego, California and thus began another long term custodianship that was to last 29 years.
+The restored car was sold by Carrel to George Chilberg in a deal that involved two un-restored Rapides in part exchange, one being the Clark Gable car.
+The car was shipped to San Diego, California and began another long term custodianship that was to last 29 years.
 A well-known racer and collector, Chilberg displayed the car at numerous events including the world famous Pebble Beach Concours in 1999 and Newport Beach Concours in 2006.
 The car benefitted from a complete engine rebuild in 2010 and a recent internal inspection evidenced a new crankshaft, Carillo rods, and a new cylinder block and pistons as well as numerous other smaller parts.

 In 2013 an Englishman travelling in California negotiated the purchase of the car and then drove it across to the east Coast and entered the Amelia Island Concours.
 This was Mr. Tim Summers, successful historic racer and an irrepressible enthusiast.
 He repatriated the car and reclaimed its original registration, ELB 396.
 He went on to commission his own complete and meticulous restoration with a cavalier disregard to expense.
 These works were undertaken by some of the best in the business.
 Bishop Grey tended to the mechanicals and the bodywork was carefully re-painted by Moto-Technique in the original green that was matched from a scrap found behind the dashboard in the stripping process.